-Energising Development (EnDev) is an energy access partnership currently financed by six countries: the Netherlands, Germany, Norway, United Kingdom, Switzerland and Sweden.
+Energising Development (EnDev) is an energy access partnership currently financed by four countries: the Netherlands, Germany, Norway, and Switzerland.
 EnDev promotes sustainable access to modern energy services that meet the needs of the poor - long-lasting, affordable, and appreciated by users.

 The new programme in Nepal is implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GlZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) since 2008 to facilitate access to modern energy services through the grid and off-grid technologies.
-GIZ implemented EnDev supports the Community Rural Electrification Programme (CREP) of the Nepal Electricity Authority (NEA), associated with the Ministry of Energy, Water Resources and Irri for grid extension to communities.
-For off-grid technologies, EnDev supports Micro Hydro Debt Fund (MHDF), administered by Alternative Energy Promotion Center (AEPC).
-In addition, Improved Water Mills Electrification (IWME) is implemented by SNV to support up to 5kW systems in rural villages.
+GIZ implemented EnDev supports the Community Rural Electrification Programme (CREP) of the Nepal Electricity Authority (NEA), associated with the Ministry of Energy, Water Resources and Irrigation for grid extension to communities.
+For off-grid technologies, EnDev supports Micro Hydro Debt Fund (MHDF), administered by the Alternative Energy Promotion Center (AEPC).
+In addition, Improved Water Mills Electrification (IWME) and Pico hydro systems is implemented by SNV to support rural-remote villages with electricity.

 For more information see energypedia.

-The second component supports the efforts of remote communities to gain access to electricity from micro-hydro power plants via a dedicated debt fund: The Micro Hydro Debt Fund (MHDF).
+The second component supports the efforts of remote communities to gain access to electricity from micro-hydropower plants via a dedicated debt fund: The Micro Hydro Debt Fund (MHDF).
 This enables the communities to repay the high upfront costs over a long period of time and encourages commercial banks to finance micro-hydro projects in rural Nepal.
 The MHDF is aligned with the new multi-donor funded National Rural and Renewable Energy Programme for the energy sector in Nepal.
-29 micro hydropower plants which received funding from the MHDF are already in operation.
-In addition, Improved Water Mills Electrification is implemented by SNV on behalf of EnDev to upgrade improved water mills to generate 3-5 kW electricity for mini-grids.
+30 micro hydropower plants which received funding from the MHDF are already in operation.
+In addition, Improved Water Mills Electrification is implemented by SNV on behalf of EnDev to upgrade improved water mills to generate 3-5 kW electricity for mini grids.
 40 watermills are completed so far.

-The third project component is a results-based financing facility on improved cookstoves, implemented by Practical Action Nepal and led by EnDev.
+The third project component is a results-based financing facility on improved cookstoves, implemented by Practical Action Nepal & SNV led by EnDev.

-EnDev Nepal supports CREEs to engage in productive use promotion of grid electricity, in order to enhance the sustainability of CREEs.
-This is conducted in cooperation with Helvetas Swiss Intercooperation and the National Association of Community Electricity Users Nepal.
-Enterprise development and employment generation are promoted through training of personnel with business affinity in various entrepreneurial skills.
+EnDev Nepal supports and promotes equitable access to energy which is beneficial to all members of the rural communities.
+The Gender Equity and Social Inclusion (GESI) and productive use of energy interventions are implemented to engage dynamic socio-economic growth in EnDev Nepal Project areas as well as ensure the sustainability of the local utilities.
+This is conducted in cooperation with the National Association of Community Electricity Users Nepal and the Micro-Hydro Users Committee.
+Enterprise development and employment generation are promoted through the training of personnel with business affinity in various entrepreneurial skills.